lbfm-rwth/carat/README.md

 ## Installation

-The easiest way to compile CARAT is to go to the CARAT base directory (the one containing this REAMDME), and issue the make command with some variables set on the command line, to order override their defaults in the Makefile:
+The easiest way to compile CARAT is to go to the CARAT base directory (the one containing this REAMDME), and issue the following

-     make TOPDIR=`pwd` CFLAGS="-O -g" CC="gcc"
+    ./configure

-You may of course choose your own compiler and compiler flags.
-The value of TOPDIR must be the CARAT base directory.
+    make

 CARAT relies on the GMP library (along with its header files) being installed at a standard location, so that the compiler and linker will